 Coordinated Career Academic Education (CCAE)/Project Success (PS)

 The CCAE/PS intervention program is designed to support students in special populations groups who are determined to be “at risk” of failure and/or dropping out of school.
 The mission of CCAE/PS is to provide educational, academic, and occupational services to assist students in becoming responsible and productive citizens.
 These support services provide additional opportunities for students to enhance academic and employability skills in their chosen CTAE pathway.
 Through participation in CCAE/PS support services, students in grades 9—12 learn about and prepare for the world of work through achievement in academic classes, CTAE pathways, and participation in a Career and Technical Student Organization (CTSO) aligned with career goals.
-CCAE/PS courses do not constitute a pathway.
+CCAE/PS courses DO NOT constitute a pathway.

 CCAE/PS Course Numbers and Descriptions with Link to Standards